owais815/owais815/README.md

 - 🔭 I’m currently working as a Team Lead and a MERN Stack Developer at Decimal Solution

-- 🌱 I’m currently working on Blogging Website
+- 🌱 I’m currently working on BAV-IT-UK

 - ❓ Ask me about anything related to MERN stack and related technologies